• Skip to primary navigation

 When I get to work in the morning (or night, as the case usually is with me), I know that looking through those lists is going to drive me insane, so each night before I turn in, I make a list of about 5-10 things I have to do the next day.
 Then, in the morning, I can look through this list and simply decide what I’m going to tackle in order of priority.

-Sometimes, I just do the easy things first so that I can cross something off.
-In an average day, I’ll often get about five or six things done.
+Sometimes, I just do the easy things first so I can cross something off.
+On an average day, I’ll often get about five or six things done.
 Sometimes, I’ll manage to do all 10.
 It doesn’t matter how many I do or don’t do, what matters is that this list keeps me focused for the day.
 It tells me where I need to focus my energy and at the end of the day, I have a clear picture of exactly what I achieved.

 FREE RESOURCE: